CMakePP/CMaize/docs/src/overview.rst

 The above snippet will automatically find your library's header and source files, create and configure a CMake build target for your library, generate the packaging files for your library, and configure an install target.
-However, the real power of CMakePP is that it makes it easy to integrate dependencies into your project's build system.
+However, the real power of CMaize is that it makes it easy to integrate dependencies into your project's build system.
 For example, if the library from the previous example depends on a dependency `name_of_dependency`:

 .. code-block:: cmake

    cmake_minimum_required(VERSION 3.14)
-   project(your_first_cmakepp_project VERSION 1.0.0)
+   project(your_first_cmaize_project VERSION 1.0.0)
    include(cpp/cpp)

    cpp_find_or_build_dependency(